harrymt/harryshabits/README.md

 ### Setup

 - Create a `.env` file containing the following environment variables and save it in the root directory:
+- Environment variables in Travis should also have these set

 *.env*
 ```